Wire82/org.openhab.binding.heos/README.md

 *If player is configured by PaperUI the UID of the player is equal to the player ID (PID) from the HEOS system*

 ### Group Configuration

 ```
-Thing heos:group:pid "name" [gid="123456789", name="name", model="modelName", ipAdress="192.168.0.xxx", type="Group"]
+Thing heos:group:nameHash "name" [gid="123456789", name="name", model="modelName", ipAdress="192.168.0.xxx", type="Group", nameHash="123456789"]
 ```

-*If group is configured by PaperUI the groud UID is calcualted by the Hash value of the group name*
+*If group is configured by PaperUI the group UID is calculated by the Hash value of the group name*

+Required fields are the GID which is the PID of the group leading player and the nameHash which is also be used for defining the group UID.

 ### Defining Bridge and Players together